fohte/mastodon-jihou-bot/README.md

 ### 2. Create a Mastodon application

-in Go to `https://<mastodon-domain>/settings/applications/new` and create an application with your bot account.
+Go to `https://<mastodon-domain>/settings/applications/new` and create an application with your bot account.
 The only permission you need is `write:statuses`.

 ### 3. Create a Lambda function and EventBridge